SC446 - Hands-on: Characterization of Coherent Opto-electronic Subsystems

 Short Course Audience:

-This course targets researchers and system designers who want to get a better insight into the depths of component properties and to understand the properties’ interdependencies.
+This course targets researchers and system designers who want a better grasp of coherent optoelectronic component properties and to understand the properties’ interdependencies.

-Harald Rohde worked on simulation of photonic transmission systems since he joined Siemens in 2001 after receiving his PhD in physics.
-He followed the various mergers and company splits through Siemens Networks, Nokia Siemens Networks, Coriant and, since 2016, Elenion Technologies.
-He was working on coherent access systems and moved from this to coherent long-haul systems.
-He started to develop and implement his own tools to focus on the special needs of the development of a coherent optical access system.
+Harald Rohde has worked on the simulation of photonic transmission systems since he joined Siemens in 2001 after receiving his PhD in physics.
+He followed the various mergers and company splits through Siemens Networks, Nokia Siemens Networks, and Coriant.
+Then in 2016, he joined Elenion Technologies.
+He was worked on coherent systems for access and later moved on to coherent long-haul systems.
+He has developed and implemented his own tools to focus on the special needs of the development of a coherent optical access system.
 Now he is working on the design and characterization of components for coherent communication systems.
 He has more than 70 publications and holds more than 50 patents.
 He is senior member of IEEE.